basilesportif/gall-guide/guide-docs/poke.md

 ```

 ## watch: Subscribe to Events
+### wire vs path
+- wire is for subscription metadata (acks etc)
+- path is for the "content" of the subscription
+This is enforced: when passing information out to subscribers, Gall **only** lets you use `path`.

+* show how we use default-agent for acks

 * show an example of how %watch-ack puts bad subscriptions and good ones in its sign.
 How do we print the leaf?
 Look in the default implementation of on-watch